scolecite/mica-gd355/lectures/proj-responsive-poster.md

 - [AIGA Design for Democracy](https://www.aiga.org/design-for-democracy)

 ## Examples
 The responsive poster is fairly new concept and there are not many examples out there.
-But search for moving posters to get inspirations.
+But you can search for 'responsive design' in general to learn about the techniques and approaches.
+Also, search for moving posters to get inspirations.
 - Responsive poster [1](https://www.instagram.com/p/BjULj9aj5ai/?taken-by=cdaein), [2](https://www.instagram.com/p/BjYbPgDBjSq/?taken-by=cdaein), [3](https://www.instagram.com/p/Bjze9JFDd3M/?taken-by=cdaein)
 -